lucius-barde/bardic-cms/README.md

 - `composer install` in the public folder, to generate the public/vendor folder.
 - If using docker: run `docker-compose up`
 - copy config.sample.php to config.php
-- copy/paste the initial SQL content from config.php to PHPMyAdmin or Adminer
+- copy/paste the SQL table structure from config.php to PHPMyAdmin or Adminer
 - setup your own configuration in config.php
-- create an 'uploads' folder in /public and allow write permissions to your webserver.
+- if you need to use the uploading tool available in the admin, create an 'uploads' folder in /public and allow write permissions to your webserver.
 - Done !
-You generated an OppidumCMS site with a homepage and an admin user.
-Default credentials are user: admin, password: Qwe12345
+You set up your Oppidum CMS site.
+- (Optionally: check the rendering mode in PageController, and activate JSON or frontend depending on your needs)

 ## Single-table
-- OppidumCMS uses a single table and polymorphic objects (called "blobs") which uses the same fields, be it a page, a paragraph, a media, a user, a custom object, etc.
+- OppidumCMS uses a single table and polymorphic objects (called "blobs") which uses the same fields, be it a page, a paragraph, a media, a user, a custom object, etc. In OppidumCMS the term BLOB stands for Blobby Long Object, in other words, a polymorphic object where any of its types uses the same basic fields ("params" being the array of additional fields).

 	- INT(11) id: unique identifier
-	- VARCHAR(32) type: object type (i.e. "page", "paragraph", "image", "site" etc.)
+	- VARCHAR(32) type: object type (i.e. "page", "paragraph", "image", "littlepony" etc.)
 	- VARCHAR(128) url: unique resource locator
 	- VARCHAR name: human-readable name for the object
 	- TEXT content: directly loaded content
 	- INT parent: id of parent object
 	- INT status: 1=online, 0=offline, -1=deleted
-	- INT author: id of user who created the object
 	- TIMESTAMP edited: date of last modification
 	- VARCHAR lang: language identifier of the resource
 	- INT translation_of: id of an object which the object is a translation of